 Step 3: Finally, this free Windows backup software will return to the Backup interface where you can hit the Back up Now button to start the system backup.

-How to back up Windows 11 computer to an external hard drive, USB flash drive, or other devices?
-See this post that focuses on Windows 11 backup.
+How to backup Windows 11 to an external hard drive or USB flash drive?
+See this post that focuses on Windows 11 backup for files and system.

 Within simple steps, you can easily and effectively create a system image on USB drive and without encountering the backup location error “the drive is not a valid backup location” in Windows 11/10/8/7.
 If your friends also experience problems when trying to create a system image for USB drive, share this backup software with them.